AlexBAV/moderncom/README.md

 ## Getting Started

-This is the code required to implement `MyObject` class that implements two COM interfaces, `IFirstInterface` and `ISecondInterface`:
+This is the code required to define `MyObject` class that implements two COM interfaces, `IFirstInterface` and `ISecondInterface`:

 ```C++
 #include <moderncpp/interfaces.h>